 God: Oh, Peter.
 Cannot I have just a little peace and quiet?
-Is Heaven, also, to become a place of rest-
+Is Heaven, also, to become a place of restless torment?

 St. Peter: But this is very important.
-It relates to a lost soul.
+It relates to left? a lost soul.

-God: That's not so important as you think it is, but as long as I am interrupted, what is it?
+Gop: That's not so important as you think it is, but as long as I am interrupted, what is it?